 - What were your strengths on the ACT/SAT?

 Feel free to ask your own questions as well.
 Of course, there is “How much do you charge?”
 Yet price alone does not determine quality.

 The Tutor’s Personality Is Key

 In my personal experience, who your tutor is has just as much to do with student success as how much the tutor knows.
-For example, as a high school junior, I went to Princeton Review for SAT tutoring.
+For example, as a high school junior, I went to a popular test prep company for SAT tutoring.
 My tutor was a college kid from the nearby university.
 I’m sure he knew the content, but he didn’t know how to connect with me on a personal level.
 Even today the experience still puts a sour taste in my mouth.

 That’s why the interview process is so important.
 It gives you the opportunity to get to know the tutor as a person.
 Students and parents should be part of the interview process.
 For parents, it is important to hear what your child thinks after the interview is over.

 Even after you’ve chosen a tutor, the first tutoring session is still an important time.
 Don’t feel that your tutor is working out?
-Drop him/her and move on to someone else.
-There’s no shame in it.
-Remember that you are the customer.
-Why accept something with which you’re not satisfied?
+Don’t be afraid to move on to someone else.
+At the end of the day, you need to find someone who is right for you.

 Final Thoughts About Finding a Good ACT/SAT Tutor

 If you can build a good rapport with your tutor, you’ll likely gain more from your ACT/SAT study sessions.
 There’s one last thing to remember: no matter how much wisdom/knowledge your tutor imparts to you, it is still your responsibility to hone your mind for test day.
 That means hitting the books even when your tutor isn’t in the room.